photoprism/photoprism-docs/docs/developer-guide/database/migrations.md

 !!! example ""
     When using [Docker Compose](../../getting-started/docker-compose.md), you can prepend commands like `docker compose exec [service] [command]` to run them in a service container.
-    Should this fail with *no container found*, make sure the service has been started, you have specified an existing service (usually `photoprism`) and you are in the folder where the `docker-compose.yml` file is located.
+    Should this fail with *no container found*, make sure the service has been started, you have specified an existing service (usually `photoprism`) and you are in the folder where your `compose.yaml` or `docker-compose.yml` file is located.

 ## Show Migration Status